The Internet Age: Legislation in the Era of Online Sportsbooks (Part III)

 Paradoxically, now that sports betting was restricted outside of Nevada (and a few poorly-constructed lotteries in three other states), it began to blossom in different forums.
-In 1996, pioneers at the Austrian-based Intertops sportsbook used the internet to legally connect sports bettors and bookmakers.
+In 1996, pioneers at an Austrian-based sportsbook used the internet to legally connect sports bettors and bookmakers.

 It didn’t take long for online sportsbooks to start offering services to countries all over the globe, including bettors in the United States.
-Because sportsbook had zero physical parts of operation (online servers, staff, or banking) on American soil, they could reach US sports bettors without fear of fear of legal repercussion.
+Because these sportsbooks had zero physical parts of operation (online servers, staff, or banking) on American soil, they could reach US sports bettors without fear of legal repercussions.

 2000: Amendment to the Interstate Horseracing Act